Distributed-IoT-Software-Arch-Course/laboratory-python-http-rest-api/README.md

 # Python - Laboratory RESTful HTTP API

-This project in associated to the HTTP RESTful API Laboratory and it is used to show how to implement a REST API through the use of the Python programming language a the following dependencies:
+This project in associated to the HTTP RESTful API Laboratory and it is used to show how to implement a REST API through the use of the Python programming language and the following dependencies:

 - Flask: https://flask.palletsprojects.com/en/2.0.x/
 - Flask RESTful: https://flask-restful.readthedocs.io/en/latest/index.html